calabresemic/mkv_repack/README.md

 # mkv_repack
 Tool used to repack .mkv files with only English audio and subtitle tracks.
+Based off a script I found written in Python 2.7 and didn't have the abilty to fix at the time.
+This has gotten a little out of hand.

 Three available modes: